Harman-Sahota/Multiple-days-Non-Profits-and-Health-Wellness-Group-B/docs/client-minutes/client-meeting-nov24-11am.md

 - Look at the National Food Bank data to get a sense of the min and max to set.
 - Look at user authentication for the Django framework.

+## Extensive Summary
+The discussion board and network page project involves creating a platform that facilitates communication and collaboration among its users.
+It aims to provide a user-friendly interface that allows both logged-in and non-logged-in users to participate in the discussions, exchange ideas, and share information.